|

 fencing was done because farmers needed to protect their

 crops from the large number of cattle herds.
+Ranching became

 the chief industry and thousands of cattle were shipped